causalityloop/theta_gn_containerized/README.md

 ## Option 2 - Docker-compose
 <br/>
 Create a password that will be used to decrypt your private key for your Guardian node.
+<br/><br/>

-*** NOTE: take a look at the `password.md` file for an elaboration of what this password is and how its used.
+**NOTE:** take a look at the [password.md](password.md) file for an elaboration of what this password is and how its used.
 This password has nothing to do with any existing password you have, no 12 word seed phrase, none of that phishing nonsense.
 You are primarily here because you have some tfuel you want to stake and you want to stake it to your OWN guardian node.
+<br/><br/>
 As with the docker shell script above, we can actually build and run this in one go.
 To build and run the container, simply run:

 > docker-compose up -d